smillerc/CurvilinearGrids.jl/README.md

 These functions are primarily used to get the complete set of coordinates for plotting or post-processing.
 These do _not_ use halo regions, since there geometry is ill-defined here.
 - `coords(mesh)` Get the: array of coordinates for the entire mesh (typically for writing to a .vtk for example)
 - `centroids(mesh)` Get the: array of centroid coordinates for the entire mesh (typically for writing to a `.vtk` file)

+## Constructors

+General purpuse constructors for 1D/2D/3D grids.
+These need a vector/matrix/array of vertex coordinates and the number of halo cells to pad by.
+- `CurvilinearGrid1D(x::AbstractVector{T}, nhalo::Int)`
+- `CurvilinearGrid2D(x::AbstractMatrix{T}, y::AbstractMatrix{T}, nhalo::Int)`
+- `CurvilinearGrid3D(x::AbstractArray{T,3}, y::AbstractArray{T,3}, z::AbstractArray{T,3}, nhalo::Int)`

+A few convienence constructors have been added to make it simpler to generate certain types of grids.
+Use the `?` in the REPL to see the useage.

+- `RectlinearGrid`: A rectlinear grid in 1D/2D/3D
+- `RectlinearCylindricalGrid`: A rectlinear grid with cylindrical symmetry
+- `RectlinearSphericalGrid`: A rectlinear grid with spherical symmetry
+- `AxisymmetricRectlinearGrid`: A rectlinear grid with axisymmetry about a given axis

+- `RThetaGrid`: Provide (r,θ) coordinates to generate a polar mesh
+- `AxisymmetricRThetaGrid`: Provide (r,θ) coordinates to generate a polar mesh with axisymmetry
+- `RThetaPhiGrid`: : Provide (r,θ,ϕ) coordinates to generate a polar mesh

 ## Grid Metrics